 For example, this could be feeling more confident, instead of overly nervous on the first tee, being more confident over short putts, or closing out a win.

-Make your visualization as vivid as possible and see the course in detail.
+Make your visualization for golf as vivid as possible and see the course in detail.
 Try to engage the senses – feel the wind, smell the grass and hear the birds.
 Experiment with first and third person perspectives.
 Bring movement into it by actually going through your pre shot routine and making your swing.
 Feel your tension level, tempo and see the outcome you want as the ball travels to the target.
 Add as much detail as possible by acknowledging the comments of “great shot” by those watching.
 Imagine how relaxed and confident you will be during your shots and in between shots – your body language, demeanor and facial expressions.

 4. Ingrain your new perspective using mantras